Logo XpertSource

 Facebook iconInstagram iconlinkedIn icon

-What is the Declaration by the seller?
+What is the seller's declaration of the property?

 Woman at the phone

-For the buyer, it also provides a degree of security as to the condition of the property due to the many details it contains.
-The seller's disclosure enables the prospective buyer to make an informed decision about the purchase by identifying factors that may affect the transaction.
+For the buyer, this document also provides a sense of reassurance about the property’s condition, thanks to the details it contains.
+It allows them to make an informed decision by highlighting elements that could impact the transaction.

 seller recording his declarations in writing

-• Year the property was built;
+• The year the property was built

-• Renovations and work done;
+• Renovations and work completed

 Inside of a home

-Is there a specific form for condominiums?
+Is there a specific form for divided co-ownership properties?

 Is this document mandatory in Quebec?